Roll20/roll20-api-scripts/MarchingOrder/README.md

 players ribbon.

 Be advised of the following gotchas:
 * All of the tokens in the formation must be on the current page.
+If a token is missing, the script will yell at you for it, but the rest of the tokens will be allowed to move in formation.
 * There can't be duplicates of any tokens in the formation on the current page.

 #### Saved Formations -> Delete